 Below: David Beckham promoting Belstaff at the opening of the flagship store in London and (right) wearing the Weybridge style leather jacket as he is about to set off on his motorcycle.

 The poster boy of British football has seen his presence scale new heights since retiring from the game, he was seen in his latest TV documentary travelling through the Amazon on motorbikes in Brazil, he wore his vintage Belstaff riding jacket and t-shirts as he did so and earned many admirers in the process.
 He claims he became involved with Belstaff after developing a love for the brand when he picked up their product whilst shopping in vintage boutiques.

 Latest collection overview

 Classic Belstaff jackets like the Trialmaster, Roadmaster and the Panther all feature in the latest collection with revised colouring and a fuller, longer fit.
-The three of them are traditional motorsport designs which originate from the 1960’s and have grown to become the styles most people associate with the Belstaff brand.
+The three of them are traditional motorsport designs that originate from the 1960s and have grown to become the styles most people associate with the Belstaff brand.
 The new approach to the brand image is evident from the Quilted Waistcoat and Wilson Jacket.
 The waistcoat is a new element of the Belstaff style which is intended to look at home over a thin layer or tucked inside a Roadmaster or Trialmaster, dependant on the weather.
-Belstaff have updated their iconic four-pocket silhouette with the Rothbury Jacket which is ideal for everyday use and layering.
-This modern appearance lends itself more to the casual sporting consumer which they had hoped to tap in to.
+Belstaff has updated their iconic four-pocket silhouette with the Rothbury Jacket which is ideal for everyday use and layering.
+This modern appearance lends itself more to the casual sporting consumer which they had hoped to tap into.

 Above right: see David Beckham sporting the Belstaff waistcoat in his Amazonian adventure.